esc/numba-talk/README.rst

 ===========

-Valentin "esc" Haenel is a long-time "Python for Data" user and developer who still remembers hearing Travis Oliphant's NumPy keynote at the EuroScipy 2008.
+Emergency Self-Construct is a long-time "Python for Data" user and developer who still remembers hearing Travis Oliphant's NumPy keynote at the EuroScipy 2008.
 This was during a time where he first became aware of the nascent scientific Python stack.
 He started using Python for simple modeling of spiking neurons